If you’re planning to sit your PMP® exam in the near future, you’ll need to know about the upcoming changes to the exam.

 - Schedule your exam early.
 This will allow you to select the date and location that will work best with your schedule.
 Most people reserve their exam date 3 months in advance.

-We’ll continue to update you on these changes.
-If you’re planning to complete your exam preparation training with us, rest-assured that we’ll be aligning our PMP training materials to the updated exam content.
+We’ll continue to update you on any changes.
+If you’d like to complete your exam preparation training with us, you can find further details here of our upcoming courses.

 If you’d like more information on the updated exam content outline, further details can be found on the PMI website here